Wake-induced variations in noise levels and amplitude modulation for two interacting wind turbines: Scenario and methods

 \subsection{Configurations}

 Four configurations are considered, as illustrated in Fig.~\ref{f5: case_def}.
 First, a baseline case with a single turbine is simulated (case B).
 It is then compared with three layouts of wind turbine pairs: column (case C), line (case L) and staggered (case S) layouts.
 The turbines are spaced out by four rotor diameters (480~m) in the $x$- and $y$-directions.
-In the following, index 1 refers to the upstream turbine and index 2 to the downstream turbine, as depicted in Fig.~\ref{f5: case_def}.
+In the following, indices 1 and 2 refer to the upstream and downstream turbines in cases C and S, respectively, and to the left and right turbines (relative to the flow direction) in case L, as shown in Fig.~\ref{f5: case_def}.

 The turbines are all identical and have a hub height $z_{\rm hub}=90~$m.
 The geometry of the blades is that proposed in~\citet{tianWindTurbineNoise2016}, except that the rotor diameter is scaled up to $D=120~$m so that the dimensions of the wind turbines correspond to those of the 5~MW NREL wind turbine \citep{jonkmanDefinition5MWReference2009}.